Overbooked flight compensation: all you need to know thanks to AirHelp

 |€ –||€300||€600||€600||Non-internal EU flights over 3,500 km|

 Fun fact!
-Your compensation is due immediately once you are denied boarding.
+Your overbooking compensation is due immediately once you are denied boarding.
 And we mean right there, at the airport.
 That is in addition to being entitled to re-routing on an alternate flight to your destination.

 What information should I collect to support my claim?

-our compensation for being denied boarding is due immediately, so you ideally wouldn’t have to go through the claim process.
+Your overbooked flight compensation for being denied boarding is due immediately, so you ideally wouldn’t have to go through the claim process.
 However, if you didn’t get paid at the airport, not to worry ⎯ you can still file an EC 261 claim after the fact.
 You can expect some pushback from the airline however.
 Even when the law is on your side, they might not be enthusiastic – or particularly quick – about paying you.
 To give your claim the best chance of succeeding, here are a few tips to follow:

 – Hold onto any documents related to the disrupted flight and any alternative flights offered, such as e-tickets and boarding passes.